diku-dk/ap-e2024-pub/week4/README.md

 - `src/APL/AST.hs`: AST definition. **Do not modify this file.**

-- `src/APL/Eval.hs`: An incomplete evaluator corresponding to the solution to the week 2 exercises.
-You should replace this module with complete evaluator from your solution to assignment 2.
+- `src/APL/Eval.hs`: An incomplete evaluator corresponding to the solution to the week 2 exercises. **You should replace this module the with complete evaluator from your solution to assignment 2.**

 - `src/APL/InterpIO.hs`: Contains the incomplete IO-based `runEvalIO` interpreter.